Winchfield: The Old School House

 The Old School was built in 1860–61 by William Burges.
 The building is of brick, in the gothic style, with a patterned tiled roof.
 Its most striking feature is the pair of "full height windows with open timberwork gables marking the former schoolroom."
 Following alteration, the school is now a private residence.

 Winchfield Festival

-Winchfield holds a biennial festival, which is centred on Winchfield's 12th-century church.
-The festival developed from a single musical event initiated sixteen years ago to raise funds to renovate the church organ.
+Winchfield holds a biennial festival, which is centred on Winchfield's 12th century church.
+The festival developed from a single musical event in 1990 to raise funds to renovate the church organ.
 Since then the festival has expanded with the help of the local community to include both fun and educational events.
 The Winchfield Festival is a properly constituted charity, with educational as well as entertainment goals.

-During the 2006 festival, the festival had jazz performances, a male voice choir, easy classics and the Gould Piano Trio, as well as some classical soloists such as Tasmin Little, John Lenehan and Llŷr Williams.
+The festivals cover many musical genres, including classical, jazz, global and pop.